Anthony Lyons

 Anthony Lyons (born June 1967) is a British property investor.
-He is the co-founder of Matterhorn Capital and Chairman of Future Energy Solutions.
+He is the co-founder of Matterhorn Capital and chairman of Future Energy Solutions.

 Early life

-Anthony Lyons was born in June 1967.
+Lyons was born in June 1967.

 Career

-With Simon Conway, Lyons is the co-founder of the Matterhorn Capital, a property investment company.
+With Simon Conway, Lyons co-founded Matterhorn Capital, a property investment company.

-In 2004, Lyons and Conway purchased properties in Earl's Court and Olympia for £245 million in 2004.
+In 2004, Lyons and Conway purchased properties in Earl's Court and Olympia for £245 million.
 They sold them to Liberty International for £380 million in 2007.

 With Conway and Brett Palos, Lyons purchased the O2 Centre in 2009.

-With Conway, Lyons invested £250 million in two data centres located in Bury Green, Hertfordshire and Chesham, Buckinghamshire.
+Lyons and Conway invested £250 million in two data centres located in Bury Green, Hertfordshire and Chesham, Buckinghamshire.

 Lyons also owns properties through St James Capital.

-As of 2017, Lyons "runs a US operation that offers money-saving lighting solutions to clients such as BP, Ferrari, Ford and Shell."
+As of 2017, Lyons ran a US operation offering lighting solutions to clients including BP, Ferrari, Ford and Shell.

-Lyons joined Future Energy Solutions as a partner in 2012, which operates across America and Europe, offering money-saving lighting for a variety of businesses.
-Its clients include Ford, BP and car park giant NCP as well as hotel chains such as Best Western.
+Lyons joined Future Energy Solutions as a partner in 2012, which operates across America and Europe.
+Its clients include Ford, BP, NCP and hotel chains such as Best Western.

 Personal life

 Lyons previously resided in a mansion in Hampstead, London, which he sold for £43 million in 2010.
-He now resides in The Bahamas.
+He later moved to The Bahamas.